-To qualify for the Graduate Certificate of Leadership, students must successfully complete 2 units (totalling 2 credit points of formal study) and 4 Professional Practice credentials.
+To qualify for the Masters of Leadership, students must successfully complete 2 units (totalling 2 credit points of formal study), a capstone research unit (worth 2 credit points of formal study) and 10 Professional Practice credentials.
 Each Professional Practice credential will assess the performance at a level in one of the Deakin Graduate Learning Outcomes contextualised to leadership.
 Students are also required to complete MAI010 Academic Integrity (0-credit-point compulsory unit).